 Let them do the hard work of identifying relevant keywords.
 Then, try to outrank them.
 So, how can you build your list?
 You can make use of an eCommerce keyword research tool to find relevant keywords and phrases.

 Some of these tools also help you keep an eye on your competitors, letting you know what key phrases they’re focusing on.
-Choose an eCommerce keyword research tool from these listed below.
+Choose an eCommerce keyword research tool from those listed below.

 - Google Keyword Planner is a free tool that gives you plenty of options.
 It doesn’t hurt that it draws from the biggest search engine.
 It gives you plenty of closely related search terms and phrases.